 CIPR is partnering with the Cardiff Capital Region to develop and deliver a Challenge Fund.
 The purpose of the CCR Challenge Fund programme is to create commercial opportunities for companies, who are invited to propose solutions to major societal challenges identified through a competitive process by public bodies.

-The £10m Challenge Fund programme will run over three and a half years and includes £2m provision for research, management and operational activities that will be undertaken by CIPR in partnership with the CCR.
+The £10m Challenge Fund programme will run over four and a half years and includes £2m provision for research, management and operational activities that will be undertaken by CIPR in partnership with the CCR.

 The Challenge Fund programme offers an opportunity for CU researchers to shape and develop a challenge fund initiative, undertaking primary research that informs the development of new policy and practice in the operation and delivery of the fund, while inputting to the practical application of research that contributes to public services innovation.